By Sally M. Wagley, Maine elder law attorney

 This happy ending is not possible for many Maine seniors, who cannot pay privately for services.
 A recent Portland Press Herald article reported on serious underfunding of home care and long waiting lists.
 Government reimbursement rates have not increased since 2005.
 Workers receive low wages, leading to labor shortages in.
 This short-sighted policy is inhumane and costs the taxpayer more: an average of $558 per person per month, versus an average of $4150 for a nursing home resident.

-The information provided here is for educational purposes only.
-It should not be construed as rendering legal advice or offering an answer to a specific legal problem.
+The information provided on this website is for informational and educational purposes only.
+This information should not be construed as rendering legal advice or offering an answer to a specific legal problem.